interest-protocol/move-interfaces/winter-walrus/README.md

 ```

 **burn_stake_nft:** Burns a stake NFT to convert it into LST tokens.

 **Errors**
--   Must burn on the next epoch or later.
+-   Must burn on the epoch after minting or later.

 ```move
 public fun burn_stake_nft<T>(